Amid Beauty & Sadness

 Applications are accepted on a rolling basis throughout the year.
 Please submit applications via carolim [at] stedwards.edu (email )to Caroline Morris, Director of Fellowships.
 Requests must be submitted at least four weeks prior to the planned trip.
 A follow-up report is also required.
 Applications are processed within ten business days.

 Download the application form.
-Due to higher than usual demand for funds this Fall, the Student Conference Fund is not currently accepting applications.
-We will begin reviewing applications in January 2019 for conferences during the Spring semester.
+Due to higher than usual demand for funds this school year, the Student Conference Fund is not currently accepting applications.
+We will begin reviewing applications in July 2019 for conferences during the Fall semester.

 Summer Academic Excellence Awards